What You Need to Know About Locksmith or Safe Repairer

 - Safe and Vault Service Mechanic

-- Lock Technician
+- Lock Fitter

-- Vault Installer
+- Safe and Vault Installer

 The states with the most job growth for Locksmith or Safe Repairer are Utah, Maryland, and North Dakota.
 Watch out if you plan on working in South Dakota, Vermont, or Wisconsin.
 These states have the worst job growth for this type of profession.